Montana-Media-Arts/webDesignFall2024/_docs/topic-10/03-sizing/03-page.md

 - percent (`%`)
 - ems (`em)`

 Both are relatively similar in how they work.
 A value of `100%` or `1em` will both leave the font size the same as the parent element.
-Likewise a value of `50%` or `0.5em` will reduce the font size by half.
+Likewise, a value of `50%` or `0.5em` will reduce the font size by half.

 <span class="label label-info">NOTE:</span> An `em` is described as being the width of the letter 'm'.
 So 1em is the width of an 'm' in the specified font.